frederic-perez/AmE-dictionary/data/idioms.md

 __a bad penny__ A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
 __a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bit dicey__ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
+__a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
 __a blessing in disguise__ An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._